LightBurnSoftware/Documentation/Operations.md

 Settings will vary from machine to machine and acrosss different materials.
 It is recommended to test your settings on a scrap piece of the same material as your final work piece before your final run.

+Please Note: Cut speeds have been limited to 2000mm/s (or equivelant) This will prevent issues of entering too high of a speed which we are sure your machine will not like.

 To the right of the cut window you will see 4 arrows.
 The up and down arrows allow you to change the order of the highlighted cut or scan layer, and the right and left arrows allow you to copy cut or scan settings into the cache, and write those cached settings into a cut or scan layer.
 Useful for copying settings from one layer to another.

 * [Common Settings](#common)